CDOT VOICES WELCOMES YOU

 It’s true – joining a choir is good for the soul.
 And CDOT Voices is always on the lookout for new members who can bring their unique sound, fresh energies and of course fun to the choir.

-(All Jean's contact details are just below)
+(All Bernadette's contact details are just below)

 CONTACT DETAILS